vzhou842/generals.io-Replay-Utils/README.md

 ### Support

-Only Replay versions 5 and 6 are supported.
+Only Replay versions 5, 6, and 7 are supported.
 The only difference between versions 5 and 6 is city regeneration - see `Game.js` for more information.
+Version 7 adds a `map_title` field to the replay file - see `converter.js` for more information.